merc1er/bchtipbot/README.md

 ## To do

-- migration to PostgreSQL
+- USD/Fiat conversions
-- logging
+- Queues with Celery/rq
-- prepare for deployment
+- tip by replying